ACTEA-Erasmus/m2c4-aplc/Ad05/Subchapter04.md

 ### Split range controller

-Some applications need multiple ajustment ratio's then gets achieved with only one adjusting device, example a controlvalve.
+Some applications need multiple ajustment ratios, that can be achieved with only one adjusting device, for example a controlvalve.

 A split range controller is a controller with one controlling SI unit and multiple controlled SI units.

-The controlling unit divides the actions over for example two adjustment devices.
+The controlling unit divides its actions over for example two adjustment devices.

 Split range controllers get used a lot in systems for heating and cooling.